gini/gini-capture-sdk-android/screenapiexample/README.md

 ### GVL 3.0.0 and newer

 Since GVL 3.0.0 there is no need to subclass the activities.
-You only need to configure and create a `GiniVision` instance and start the
+You only need to configure and create a `GiniCapture` instance and start the
 `CameraActivity` for result.

 ReviewActivity